-The 2017 edition of this research also investigates how committed organizations are to digital transformation, which is intrinsically linked to creating a great customer experience.
+The 2017 edition of this research also investigates how committed organisations are to digital transformation, which is intrinsically linked to creating a great customer experience.

 The report is based on a global survey of more than 14,000 marketers and ecommerce professionals carried out at the end of 2016.